Learn / Blog / Article

 As you can imagine, this drove our activation rate from roughly 70% at the time to a whopping 85%.
 Close to our original estimate of the actual global maximum available.
 It was a raging success.
 But over time, we noticed something interesting had started to happen…

-Through event tracking, we learned that retention of these users was much lower.
-A lot lower.
+Through event tracking, we learned that customer churn among these users was much higher.
+A lot higher.
 People who did the demo retained half as much as those who documented their own!

 It appeared that although many more users were now ‘activating’, far fewer were documenting their own CPD.
 Many more had opted to watch the demo instead of choosing the former and only option of documenting their own CPD.
 We estimated that the percentage of people who were documenting their own CPD had fallen from roughly 70% to around 50%.